|

 Founder, San Diego Visual Arts Network

-Patricia Frischer was awarded an MBA Magna cum Laude in sculpture from California College of Arts and Craft before becoming director of a sales gallery in London, England , and then Gallery Director for three exhibitions spaces at California State University in Humboldt where she was an art professor.
+Patricia Frischer was awarded an MBA Magna cum Laude in sculpture from California College of Arts and Craft before becoming director of a sales gallery in London, England , and then Gallery Director for three exhibition spaces at California State University in Humboldt where she was an art professor.
 She then returned to London to head the Art Department at an international school in Nottinghill Gate.
 She was able to build the department, which awarded the International baccalaureate degree to over 300 students.
 She has written the book, "The Artist and the Art of Marketing" and has lectured extensively on marketing for artists.
-She currently trains Artist’s Agents and is a dynamic part of the arts community in San Diego.
-Frischer is a former board member for the Combined Organizations for the Visual Arts (COVA), coordinator for the COVA's prestigious Art Collectors Round Table, and coordinator and founder member of the San Diego Visual Arts Network.
+She is a dynamic part of the arts community in San Diego.
+Frischer is a former board member for the Combined Organizations for the Visual Arts (COVA), coordinator for the COVA's prestigious Art Collectors Round Table, former board member of the SDAI (now ICA), and currently chair of the North County Arts Network as well as coordinator and founder member of the San Diego Visual Arts Network.
 The SmART Collector on that site is designed to create more art buyers for the San Diego region.
-She has curated the Little & Large Jewelers and Sculptors promotion and Movers and Shakers: Who's Who in SD Visual Art portrait exhibibitions.
+She has curated the Little & Large Jewelers and Sculptors promotion and Movers and Shakers: Who's Who in SD Visual Art portrait exhibitions,, Art Meets Fashion and the DNA of Creativity, San Diego's first art and science exhibitoin for the Oceanside Museum of Art. .
 Her own painting have shown internationally in numerous one women exhibitions including Oxford University. www.DrawsCrowd.com

 DEBRA MCGINTY-POTEET